Hossin-Azmoud/Blade/NOTES.md

         0 - Fix the up/down that goes all the way to the end. instead it should go to somewhere more expected like the same col if (col <= size)
         1 - indent/unindemt a region.

+    - review@4 [FIXED]:
+        0 - Why the fuck does the editor paste on top of a line when I yank a certain line, Nromally it should make a new line then paste there..
+        1 - make_promp_buff function has a certain bug where it does not clean the whole region where it writes to.. when the size of the buffer is 0..
+        2 - The Create functionality is cool, but I need to delete files and directories also.. that is not enough 3 - I also need markdown highlighting.
+        4 - This currrent version apparently can not lex multiline comments...
+        ex: /* COMMENT */
 ## CRUCIAL BUGS:
     [FIXED] There is a bug that shows up when I try to cut from the start of the file.
 I need to fix he updating of lineren->start/lineren->origin apparently this problem accurs only when I try cutting a file.